A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South-Iceland

 The Black Diamond

-I visited Sapphire in 2021 and it is breathtakingly beautiful and the blue colour reminded me of this travel-blog that I wrote before they named the new ice cave Sapphire.
+I visited Sapphire in 2021 and it is breathtakingly beautiful.
+The blue colour reminded me of the cave I visited when I wrote this travel-blog which I wrote before they named the new ice cave Sapphire.
 It has got the most amazing blue colour, more aquamarine though than sapphire.

 The Sapphire ice cave in Breiðamerkurjökull glacier